tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 ### If COM allocation is overdue on any kind of case

-* Case turns red if no COM has been assigned 48 hours after COM allocation date
+* Case turns red if no COM has been assigned 48 hours after COM responsibility date
 * It stays red until a COM is allocated

 ## Handover task list